Tearsheet

 AI Analysis | Feedback

-BXP (Boston Properties Inc.) is a real estate investment trust (REIT) that primarily owns, manages, operates, acquires, and develops Class A office, life science, and residential properties.
-Consequently, its "customers" are primarily other companies and entities that lease space in its properties.
+Boston Properties (BXP) is a real estate investment trust (REIT) that develops, owns, manages, and leases Class A office properties.
+Consequently, its major customers are other companies that lease office space from BXP across its primary markets of Boston, Los Angeles, New York, San Francisco, and Washington, DC.

 AI Analysis | Feedback